The Finiteness Problem for Automaton Semigroups of Extended Bounded Activity

 is recognized by a deterministic Büchi acceptor.
 Furthermore, this acceptor can be computed from $\mathcal{T}$, $R$ and $S$. \end{theorem} \begin{proof} Using \autoref{def:Aw} and \autoref{prop:AwRecEw}, we can compute an NFRA $\mathcal{A}_w$ recognizing $\mathcal{E}_w$ with at most $(K + 1)N(|S|N + 1)$ states where $N$ is the number of classes of $R$ from $\mathcal{T} \circ w$.
-We will use these NFRAs for the states of the deterministic Büchi acceptor we need to compute.
+In particular, the set $Y = \{ \mathcal{A}_w \mid w \in \Sigma^* \}$ is finite and we use it as the state set of the sought deterministic Büchi acceptor.
+To compute $Y$ and the transitions of the BA, we use an iterative process: